Voggastur/user-centric-frontend-project/README.md

 5. I formatted the HTML through the use of [Free Formatter](www.freeformatter.com/html-formatter.html)
 6. I added vendor prefixes to my css through the help of https://autoprefixer.github.io/

 #### II.
 User stories testing <a name="Testing3"></a>

-1. As an employer I go to Johans website and want to see his skills.
+1. As an employer I go to Johans website determined to see his skills and portfolio items, if he's really as good as he postulated in his CV.

     * Click the profile button in the navbar or scroll to the profile section of the page.

+2. As a collaborator I want to go to Johans website to check out his portfolio, to see his eligibility for inclusion in my development team.

+    * Click portfolio in navbar or scroll down to the portfolio and check each item, see different pictures included in the slideshows by clicking the bottom buttons.

-2. As an assessor I go to Johans website to test everything among which..
+3. As an assessor I go to Johans website determined to check every nook and cranny among which..

     * Click each link once to see it goes where it should.
     * Test responsiveness of the webpage and see realigned columns and that no content isn't clipped off.
-    * Fill in an improper email in the form and see that it doesn't work unless you put a correct email.
+    * Fill in an improper email in the form and click send to see that an error message pops up.

-3. As a collaborator I want to go to Johans website to check out his portfolio.

-    * Click portfolio in navbar or scroll down to the portfolio and check each item, see different pictures included in the slideshows by clicking the bottom buttons.